sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ```

 ## Installing software
 This is done by LUNARC and they have aksed that all software request go through us.
 If you need something installed please email Shamit with a URL to what is needed.
-You can also transfer software across using singularity images (see below).
+You can also transfer software across using Apptainer/Singularity images (see below).

 ## Running jobs
 When you login into COSMOS-SENS you will be located on the front-end (FE). **This is not a place to run long computations**.
 The FE is for small interactive jobs, and many people work here.
 Long memory and processor intensive jobs should be sent to a compute node.